dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### [Kellogg Part-Time MBA Courses](http://www.kellogg.northwestern.edu/programs/parttimemba/academics.aspx)

-If you are interested in taking courses through Kellogg's part-time MBA program (located on the Chicago campus), please contact Dr. Kristin McCann as soon as possible to discuss potential options.  [\*Note: Students cannot add OR drop Kellogg courses in Caesar - it has to be handled through the Kellogg registrar.]
+If you are interested in taking courses through Kellogg's part-time MBA program (located on the Chicago campus), please contact Dr. Kristin McCann as soon as possible to discuss potential options. &nbsp;[\*Note: Students cannot add OR drop Kellogg courses in Caesar - it has to be handled through the Kellogg registrar.]

 ##### [Medill IMC Courses](http://www.tgs.northwestern.edu/academics/programs/counseling/index.html)